 Buffer Zone Type Buffer Zone Details Buffer zones of no-fly zones When an aircraft flies from the outside toward a no-fly zone: When the aircraft approaches the buffer zone boundary, the Autel Enterprise App will display a warning alert says "The aircraft is close to the no-fly zone." and the aircraft will automatically start to decelerate and eventually brake and hover within the buffer zone.
-E Buffer zones of warning zones When an aircraft flies from the outside toward a warning zone: The aircraft can directly fly into the restricted altitude zone without limitation.
+Buffer zones of warning zones When an aircraft flies from the outside toward a warning zone: The aircraft can directly fly into the restricted altitude zone without limitation.
 When the aircraft approaches the warning zone boundary, the Autel Enterprise App will display a warning alert says "The aircraft is close to the warning zone." and after enter the warning zone, the App will display "Aircraft enters warning zone" to remind users to be cautious.

 - When there is a GNSS signal, if an aircraft accidentally enters a no-fly zone while the aircraft is still locked from the zone, the aircraft will automatically land upon regaining the GNSS signal.
-During the landing process, the throttle stick will not work, but you can control the horizontal movement of the aircraft. - When an aircraft is hovering in the buffer zone, you can control the aircraft to exit the buffer zone along the normal direction of the boundary.
+During the landing process, the throttle stick will not work, but you can control the horizontal movement of the aircraft. - When there is no GNSS signal, if an aircraft accidentally enters a restricted altitude zone, the aircraft will automatically descend to the altitude limit upon regaining the GNSS signal.
+During the descending process, the throttle stick will not work, but you can control the horizontal movement of the aircraft. - When an aircraft is hovering in the buffer zone, you can control the aircraft to exit the buffer zone along the normal direction of the boundary.